 Each staff member shall be responsible for securing their assigned (selected) password.
 At no time shall passwords be shared with others or posted in visible locations within the staff member’s work space.
 Violators of this restriction shall be subject to disciplinary action, including but not limited to employment termination.

-Data system access to the authorized modules shall be determined by the Business Manager.
+Data system access to the authorized modules shall be determined by the Chief Financial Officer.
 Each staff member shall have access to their respective database(s) and tabs within a database based on their position.
 Security roles will be established and assigned with the specific access to each module.
-In the event that a staff member gains access, due to human or software error, that he/she is not entitled to, it is the responsibility and duty of the staff member to notify the Business Manager regarding the ability to access the restricted database or module(s).
+In the event that a staff member gains access, due to human or software error, that he/she is not entitled to, it is the responsibility and duty of the staff member to notify the Chief Financial Officer regarding the ability to access the restricted database or module(s).

 Revoking Access(†)